isomerpages/agd-corp/index.md

 permalink: /
 notification: Government officials will NEVER ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
+For more information on how to protect yourself against scams, please visit www.scamshield.gov.sg
 sections:
   - hero:
       background: /images/Website_Hero_Banner__Website2.png